nodeterz/DoubleASECalculator/README.md

 - The secondary calculator is only used for consistency checks.
 - Structures are appended incrementally to XYZ files for later inspection.
 - The calculator is fully compatible with ASE optimizers and MD workflows.
+- The reference energies must be calculated from a similar structure, and this is required to cancel out the energy bias.
 ---

 # License